 Septic Inspection Contingency

-A clause in the purchase agreement that allows the buyer to cancel the deal or renegotiate if the septic inspection reveals significant problems.
-This should always be included in your offer on a home with a septic system.
+A septic inspection contingency is a clause in the purchase agreement that gives the buyer the legal right to cancel the transaction or renegotiate the terms if the septic inspection reveals significant problems, without forfeiting their earnest money deposit.
+This contingency should always be included in any offer on a home with a septic system, and it should specify a timeframe for completing the inspection, what constitutes a failure triggering the contingency, and what remedies are available to the buyer.

 Point-of-Sale Inspection